 The U-Verse app — when combined with the screen reader feature on a smart device — provides access to verbal and motion feedback for visually impaired users.

-Get started by downloading the U-Verse app to your device and making sure your U-verse TV receiver is paired with the app.
-Enable communication between U-verse TV and the U-verse app.
+Get started by downloading the U-Verse app to your device and making sure your U-Verse TV receiver is paired with the app.
+Enable communication between U-Verse TV and the U-Verse app.

-Then, follow the steps to enable and navigate Samsung’s Voice Assistant, which appear in this article: Get started with the U-verse app.
+Then, follow the steps to enable and navigate Samsung’s Voice Assistant, which appear in this article: Get started with the U-Verse app.
 (Note that these steps are similar across all devices.)

 Get more from your smart device

-Take advantage of wireless
+Take advantage of wireless accessibility features

 Voice control features like Siri or Google Assistant can help you with routine tasks on your phone.